rvagg/cborg/README.md

 * Omitting support for tags (therefore omitting support for exotic object types).
 * Applying deterministic rules to `number` differentiation - if a fractional part is missing and it's within the safe integer boundary, it's encoded as an integer, otherwise it's encoded as a float.

-By default, cborg allows for some flexibility on **decode** of objects, which will present some challenges if users wish to impose strictness requirements at both serialization _and_ deserialization.
+By default, cborg allows for some flexibility on **decode** of objects, which will present some challenges if users wish to impose strictness requirements at both serialisation _and_ deserialisation.
 Options that can be provided to `decode()` to impose some strictness requirements are:

 * `strict: true` to impose strict sizing rules for int, negative ints and lengths of lengthed objects
 * `allowNaN: false` and `allowInfinity` to prevent decoding of any value that would resolve to `NaN`, `Infinity` or `-Infinity`, using CBOR tokens or IEEE 754 representation—as long as your application can do without these symbols.